 The Company has been under an Internal Revenue Service ("IRS") audit, and although not finalized, on April 23, 2014 received a Notice of Proposed Adjustment from the IRS relating to the disallowance of the write-off of goodwill and other intangible assets in connection with a business that the Company sold in 2010.
-While the Company disagrees with the proposed adjustment and is currently in the process of providing more facts and information to the IRS, the Company is planning on appealing this adjustment, if needed.
+While the Company disagrees with the proposed adjustment and is currently in discussion with the IRS after providing more facts and information to them, the Company is planning on appealing this adjustment, if needed.
 If the IRS position is upheld, the result could have a materially adverse effect on the Company's financial position.